odoo/o-spreadsheet/doc/add_function.md

 The `addFunction` method takes a name, and a function descriptor (it should implement the `FunctionDescription` interface from the code `/functions/index.ts`).

+The name of the function should be upper-cased and can be separated by a dot (MY.FUNCTION)

 The properties of a function are:

 - `description` (string) : the description of the function that will be shown as help for the user when he types the formula (don't forget the translations)